 - New z/VM function, as New Function APARs, is delivered in the service stream of the current Version 7 release.
-When a new release is introduced, New Function APARs are delivered on that release that goes forward and, with a few exceptions, the earlier release delivers corrective service only and no new function.
-With the availability of z/VM 7.3, licensed users of z/VM 7.2 receive only corrective service. - With z/VM 7.3, IBM continues to deliver product enhancements to its z/VM advanced virtualization technology on IBM Z and LinuxONE servers using the z/VM Continuous Delivery model.
+When a new release is introduced, New Function APARs are delivered on that release and, with a few exceptions, the earlier release delivers corrective service only and no new function.
+The most notable exceptions from the corrective-service-only policy for z/VM 7.3 will be features required for hardware toleration and security compliance.
+Aside from these exceptions, with the availability of z/VM 7.4, licensed users of z/VM 7.3 will receive only corrective service. - With z/VM Version 7, IBM continues to deliver product enhancements to its z/VM advanced virtualization technology on IBM Z and LinuxONE servers using the z/VM Continuous Delivery model.
 This model for new functions offers clients timely support for new technology throughout the life of a z/VM release using a delivery mechanism that is familiar to clients and time tested.
-Because the z/VM Continuous Delivery model is not centered around a release date, it allows schedule flexibility as IBM partners with the z/VM community in the design, development, and delivery of new functions. z/VM Version 7 releases will include: - Previously-released PTFs for New Function APARs - New function that is too disruptive or pervasive to ship in the z/VM service stream - Fixes that were shipped in the service stream of the earlier release z/VM clients will continue to receive the same world-class support and assistance from IBM to which they are accustomed as part of the Software Subscription and Support (S&S) offering.
+Because the z/VM Continuous Delivery model is not centered around a release date, it allows schedule flexibility as IBM partners with the z/VM community in the design, development, and delivery of new functions. z/VM Version 7 releases will include:

+- Previously-released PTFs for New Function APARs - New function that is too disruptive or pervasive to ship in the z/VM service stream - Fixes that were shipped in the service stream of the earlier release z/VM clients will continue to receive the same world-class support and assistance from IBM to which they are accustomed as part of the Software Subscription and Support (S&S) offering.